nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 **4. Use case: UC04 - Removing FYP**

-**Preconditions: Professor can recall the name/id of the FYP**
+**Preconditions: Professor can recall the name/ID of the FYP**

 **MSS**

-1. Professor requests to remove a student FYP into the list.
+1. Professor requests to remove a student FYP from the list.
 2. JerylFypManager removes the FYP details.

     Use case ends.